How we protect your data.

 - Servers store encrypted blobs plus limited sync metadata

-- During normal sync, NimbleCal cannot read your event titles, notes, or descriptions in plaintext
+- For encrypted calendar records you store or sync in the app, NimbleCal cannot read your event titles, notes, or descriptions in plaintext

 Email invites are the main exception today.
-If you send an Email invite, NimbleCal stores and sends a plaintext invite summary with the event title, start/end time, timezone, organizer name/email, and any event location or description.
+If you send an Email invite, NimbleCal stores and sends recipient email addresses for delivery, plus the invitation details recipients and email systems need to understand the invite, including the event title, start/end time, timezone, organizer name/email, optional organizer message, and any event location or description.

 See: Encryption overview